ABOUT THE AUTHOR

 Originally from the Isle of Man, a long career in the accounting profession enabled him to live and work in a number of countries in Africa and the Middle East.
 In April 1983 Nick arrived in Hong Kong and the city has been his home ever since.
 At the end of 2007 Nick called-in a long-ago made promise, retired from his accounting services partnership and is now fully devoted to photography.

-Nick was enrolled as a Licentiate of The Royal Photographic Society of Great Britain in 2013 and is a board member of The Photographic Heritage Foundation in Hong Kong, a registered charitable institution.
+Nick was enrolled as a Licentiate of The Royal Photographic Society of Great Britain in 2013 and as an Associate in 2022, and is a board member of The Photographic Heritage Foundation in Hong Kong, a registered charitable institution.